 What’s the best thing about this delicious homemade sweet and tart cranberry sauce?
 The fact that it’s effortlessly easy and absolutely perfect!
 You’re going to want to have this bright, tangy, and sweet sauce on your dinner table this holiday season.

 This instant pot cranberry sauce is perfect for savory meats (hello Turkey and Ham) or use it in/on sweet treats (cranberry cheesecake using my 2-ingredient cheesecake recipe? yes, please!).

-You only need three things to make this sauce:
+You only need 3 things to make this sauce:

-I know a lot of people use orange juice in their cranberry sauce but I’ve always been pro-apple juice when it comes to cranberry sauce.
-Cranberries are tart and apple juice adds a fruity sweetness to the jam plus it allows me to get away with using a bit less sugar.
-That said you can use orange juice or water if you’d like.
+I know many people use orange juice in their cranberry sauce, but I’ve always been team apple juice.
+Cranberries are tart, and apple juice adds a fruity sweetness to the jam, and it allows me to get away with using a bit less sugar.
+That said, you can use orange juice or water if you’d like.

-My instant pot cranberry sauce is honestly easier to make than opening up a can of store bought sauce.
+Making my instant pot cranberry sauce is honestly easier than opening up a can of store-bought sauce.
 Seriously.
-Dumping cranberries into a pot = much easier than finding a can opener and you know, using it to open a can of sauce…
+Dumping cranberries into a pot = much easier than finding a can opener and, you know, using it to open a can of sauce…

-Plus, homemade is always best.
-Unless you’re like my younger brother and prefer the “ridges” that come from a can of jellied cranberry sauce… in which case, I don’t think we can be friends (unless we’re related) so maybe stop reading my blog lol.
-And yes, Rishi if you’re reading this I will have a can of sauce just for you and I will also be annoyed about it come Turkey day.
+Plus, homemade cranberry sauce is so much better than canned.
+Unless you’re like my brother and prefer the “ridges” that come from a can of jellied cranberry sauce… in which case, I don’t think we can be friends (unless we’re related), lol.
+And yes, bro, if you’re reading this, I will have a can of sauce just for you, and I will also be annoyed about it come Turkey day. 🙄😂

-- ¾ – 1 cup sugar (or maple syrup/honey/sweetener of choice), adjust to taste
+- 1½ cups sugar or maple syrup/honey/sweetener of choice, adjust to taste

 Optional additions (I prefer to leave mine plain):